mobile or temporary premises, such as market stalls and vans

 Occasional home bakers, seasonal jam and preserves makers and people catering for one off events are not required to be registered as food businesses.
 Where small amounts of food are produced on an occasional basis and where a minimum level of organisation is required you are not required to be registered as food businesses.
-See Food Standards Agency advice on providing food at community and charity events
+The Food Standards Agency provides advice on providing food at community and charity events (opens new window).

 Business that do not need registration must still produce safe food.

 Please note: We aim to process food business registrations within 28 calendar days.

 Food premises approval

 Food premises approval may be required if you produce or handle products of animal origin, for example meat, which are then supplied to other food businesses.
 This is a requirement of retained European law in Community Directive 853/2004.
 In general, the following types of food businesses will require approval: